Tuition Fees and Aid

 Scholarships cover tuition only and do not include textbooks or additional fees.
 Students receiving a scholarship will still need to pay the $50 annual fee.
 Scholarship availability is limited.

 Ribāṭ University is committed to supporting students from economically disadvantaged backgrounds by offering need-based scholarships determined primarily on financial need.
-Need-based scholarships are available for U.S. citizens accepted into a full-time bachelor program.
+Need-based scholarships are available for accepted students into a full-time bachelor program.
+Preference is given to first-time degree-seekers.
 Eligible applicants will be able to apply for need-based scholarships during the application process and be required to answer questions regarding personal financial situation.

 Students receiving need-based scholarships are expected to maintain a good academic standing of 70% or higher and notify Ribāṭ University of any change to financial status that may make them ineligible to receive need-based scholarships.